 One of the best ways to find them is with a trained truffle-hunting dog.
-Although there are several breeds with great sniffers that are often relied on for truffle hunting, really any dog with a decent nose can be trained for scent work.
+Although there are several breeds with great sniffers who are often relied on for truffle hunting, really any dog with a decent nose can be trained for scent work.
 For that reason, many ordinary people go on truffle hunts with their dogs as a hobby.

-So next time you try one of these delicacies, remember a pup may have tracked it down for you.
+So next time you try one of these delicacies, remember that a pup may have tracked it down for you.

-5. Detect Computer Hardware
+5. Detecting Computer Hardware

 In the modern age, there are tons of crimes that people can commit with computers, hard drives, and other forms of technology.
 This is a challenge for police, as sometimes thumb drives and storage devices can be very tiny and hard to find.